🎓 Pensions Academy Lesson 3

 State pension versus cost of living ⚖️

 Most people receive a State Pension at age 66, although this will rise to 68 over the next few decades and potentially go even higher in the future.
-The full State Pension is currently £179.60 a week or about £9,340 a year; however, you could receive even less depending on how many years of National Insurance contributions you’ve paid.
+The full State Pension is currently £185.15 a week; however, you could receive even less depending on how many years of National Insurance contributions you’ve paid.
 Learn more about the State Pension.

 According to the Pensions and Lifetime Savings Association, a “moderate” level of annual income in today’s monies for a single person in retirement is £20,200, so the State Pension alone won’t even give you half of this!
-If you dream of having some luxuries in retirement, the “comfortable” level of annual income is £33,000.
+If you dream of having some luxuries in retirement, the “comfortable” level of annual income for a single person is £37,300.
 Wondering how much you need to save each year to get to these magic numbers?
 We share some tips below and in Lesson 7 – How much should I save for retirement?

 Do I need a personal pension if I have a workplace pension? 💼